Guyana Food Guide

 Pepperpot

-Pepperpot is Guyana's national dish, a rich, slow-cooked stew with Amerindian origins.
-Its unique flavor comes from cassareep, a thick, dark sauce made from the cassava root.
-Meat, typically beef, pork, or chicken, is simmered in the cassareep along with spices like cinnamon, cloves, and hot peppers.
-The stew is traditionally cooked in a large pot over low heat for several days, allowing the flavors to deepen and meld.
-Pepperpot is often served with bread or rice and is a staple at holidays and special occasions.
-This slow cooking process and unique ingredients make it a true representation of Guyanese culinary heritage.
+Pepperpot is Guyana's national dish, a slow-cooked stew with Amerindian roots.
+The flavor turns on cassareep, a thick dark sauce made from cassava root.
+Beef, pork, or chicken simmers in the cassareep with cinnamon, cloves, and hot peppers, and the pot stays over low heat for days so the flavors keep deepening.
+It's usually served with bread or rice and shows up at holidays and special occasions.
+The long cook and the cassareep are what make it distinctly Guyanese.

 Cook-up Rice